vineeth-asml/periodicbackup-plugin/README.md

-# Periodick Backup extension implementation tutorial
+# Periodic Backup extension implementation tutorial

 This tutorial was written to show how to implement an extension points to the Periodic Backup plugin.
 ### Extension points